 We do this through strategic purchasing shifts, collaboration with stakeholders, increasing consumer awareness, and training and enabling our operators to implement Vermont First objectives.
 Vermont First has been recognized as a best practice in farm to institution work for its transparent, rigorous tracking system and strategic alignment of institutional purchasing needs with local supply.
 Explore our site to learn more.

-Annie Rowell | Vermont First Coordinator
+Chris Brittain | Vermont First Coordinator

 The Vermont First Executive Committee is made up of Sodexo regional and national leadership to steer the direction of Vermont First within Sodexo.
 Our members are:

-Charity Chandler
+• Charity Chandler

 Charity Chandler is currently the Director of DE&I Experience for Sodexo, previously serving in the Airline Lounges and Universities segments.
 Having recently made her passion project (DE&I) her day job, she consistently is seeking ways to uplift the employee voice, encourage our teams to bring their authentic selves to work, and improve experiences for our employees, customers and client partners.
 She earned her Ph.D. in Educational Leadership and Policy Analysis from the University of Wisconsin and lives in Wisconsin with her wife, April, and four fur babies.

-Emma Cutler
+• Emma Cutler

 Emma Cutler is the Executive chef and General Manager for Sodexo at National Life in Montpelier, VT.
 Raised on the small island of Anguilla in the BWI she knew from a small girl that her passion for food and cooking would lead her career choices as an adult.
 After pursuing a career in cooking in the Caribbean she was named the first female executive chef for Sonesta hotels.
 In 2000 moved to Central Vermont to take on a culinary instructor position at New England Culinary institute.
 With a twenty-year tenure at the school, she was nominated as instructor of the year in 2011 and became a senior core instructor in 2015, combining her passion for food with teaching was a way to give back to up-and-coming chefs.
 In 2019 she transitioned to work with Sodexo and become the General Manager of the National Life café in Montpelier Vermont, leading a staff for high-end catering functions and daily management of a cafeteria feeding 1500 people daily.

-Maeve McInnis
+• Maeve McInnis

 Maeve McInnis, originally from Cape Neddick, ME and a current resident of Portland, earned a master’s degree in Environmental Policy and Sustainability Management with a specialization in Food & the Environment from The New School in New York where she conducted her thesis at the NYC Mayor’s Office for Food Policy.
 She sits on the boards of the Portland Food Council and the Maine Grain Alliance.
 Her passion for social justice, local food systems, and the environment make her the perfect person to lead this effort to serve more local food at Sodexo sites throughout Maine.

-Nicole Reilly
+• Nicole Reilly

-Nicole Reilly, MS, RD, CD is the Sustainabilty and Campus Partnership Manager with the University of Vermont (UVM) Dining Services.
+Nicole Reilly, MS, RD, CD is the Sustainability and Campus Partnership Manager with the University of Vermont (UVM) Dining Services.
 This role allows her to engage in culinary nutrition work while also building and strengthening capacity for a resilient, local food system.
 She works with the UVM community to promote sustainable food purchasing, reduce waste on campus, and increase access to foods for the diverse student population.
 Nicole is a Registered Dietitian with over ten years experience in inpatient/outpatient and foodservice settings.
 Prior to her current role, she was the Campus Dietitian with UVM Dining.
 She completed her undergraduate degree at UVM, Dietetic Internship at Long Island University: C.W.
 Post, and her Masters degree at Oklahoma State University.
 Outside of work, she serves on the Board of Directors for Hunger Free Vermont and can be found experimenting in her kitchen, gardening, or hiking with her husband, daughter and two dogs.

-Brian Roper
+• Brian Roper

-Don Woodworth
+• Don Woodworth

 Don Woodworth is lead counsel for Sodexo North America with respect to supply management operations and group Sodexo’s group purchasing organization.
 Don completed is undergraduate studies at Northwestern University and obtained his law degree from the University of Denver Sturm College of Law, where he was active in its lawyering in Spanish program.
 Since law school, Don has worked in Spain, Argentina, Mexico and the United States.
 He is fluent in Spanish.
 Outside of work, Don loves international travel with his wife and daughter, especially in Latin America.
 In addition, Don loves the outdoors, whether backcountry skiing, climbing or biking.
 From a culinary perspective, Don hates recipes, preferring to cook with whatever is in the pantry and is a wine enthusiast.
 Don lives in Plainfield, Vermont.
 He is excited to put his background to work for Vermont First, appreciative for all of the bounty that small Vermont food producers create that he’s sure that Sodexo consumers will enjoy as much as he and his family do on a daily basis.

-Melissa Zelazny
+• Melissa Zelazny

 Melissa Zelazny, RD, is the Resident District Manager at the University of Vermont and National Life Group.
 Melissa is a native Vermonter and a graduate of UVM.
 Melissa has been at UVM for the past 16 years after spending 18 years in the healthcare division in CT with Sodexo.
-She resides in Underhill, Vt with her husband, Zee, and dog, Grady.
+She resides in Underhill, VT with her husband, Zee, and dog, Grady.
 She has 3 adult children and a 7-year-old granddaughter.
 As a dietitian and landowner in VT, she champions the Vermont First program due to its strategic emphasis on farmers, local food and driving change at an institutional level.

-Heather Winther
+• Heather Winther

 Heather Winther is the Senior Communications and Marketing Manager for Sodexo at the University of Vermont.
 Her background in food, community and marketing is from non-profit, creative agency and B Corporation work and volunteerism.
 Her years at the Vermont Retail & Grocers Association / Vermont Specialty Food Association, working on packaging design and digital asset creation for local and global food & beverage brands and her obsession with attending local farmers markets wherever she is traveling to, provide an insightful, curious and thoughtful perspective into our work.